-> Barclays, the second-biggest U.K. bank by assets, agreed last month to pay a record 290 million pounds ($447 million) for manipulating the London interbank offered rate.
-At least 12 firms, including Citigroup Inc. (C) and HSBC Holdings Plc, are under investigation, leaving investors and analysts concerned that others may face fines.
+Barclays, the second-biggest U.K. bank by assets, agreed last month to pay a record 290 million pounds ($447 million) for manipulating the London interbank offered rate.
+At least 12 firms, including Citigroup Inc. (C:US) and HSBC Holdings Plc, are under investigation, leaving investors and analysts concerned that others may face fines.

-> The FTSE 350 Banks Index (F3BANK) of six U.K. lenders has fallen 3.9 percent since June 27, when regulators in the U.S. and Britain announced the Barclays fine.
+The FTSE 350 Banks Index (F3BANK) of six U.K. lenders has fallen 3.9 percent since June 27, when regulators in the U.S. and Britain announced the Barclays fine.
 The KBW Bank Index (BKX) of 24 U.S. lenders has dropped 0.6 percent.

 Banks in Europe also have been hurt by the European sovereign-debt crisis and new rules that will force lenders to boost capital, contributing to a 25 percent slump in the 38- company Bloomberg Europe Banks and Financial Services Index during the past 12 months.